lavanet/docs/docs/provider/lavavisor.md

 ## 🧰 Setup

 :::tip
-Some older versions of the `lava-protocol` binary lack the version command, which LavaVisor employs to validate binary versions.
+Some older versions of the `lava-protocol` binary (now `lavap`) lack the version command, which LavaVisor employs to validate binary versions.
 Please ensure you've updated to the most recent version of LavaVisor or you may face errors.
 :::

 Lavavisor is added as a `LAVA_ALL_BINARIES` parameter in the Makefile.
 As such, any script that executes `install-all` such as `start_env_dev.sh` will automatically install Lavavisor binary.